How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Your Network is Important | Have a chat with friends who have had similar experiences or reach out via professionally-oriented networks as well doing brainstorming members of professional associations. |
+Your Network is Important | Speak to friends who’ve held similar roles or reach out to professionally-oriented networks as well as brainstorming members within professional organizations. |

 Be confident & concise | Be clear about your experience as well as your achievements and expectations.
 Use tangible results to highlight your achievements. |

-Stay flexible | Find out about other incentives, such as bonuses based on performance instead of Base salary. (?).
-You must remain professional during the negotiation process. |
+Remain flexible | Ask about alternative incentives like bonuses based on performance instead of Base salary. (?).
+You must remain professional during the negotiation. |

-Practice active listening | Listening is equally important as communicating during these types of conversations.
-Take what you have learned away from these conversations and incorporate them into future conversations you’ll probably be involved in. |
+Practice active listening | Listening is just as important as communicating during these types of conversations.
+Consider what you’ve learned away from these conversations and incorporate them into the future conversations you’ll probably be involved in. |

-Frequently Answered Questions
+Frequently Asked Questions

 What is salary negotiation?

-Why is it important to negotiate a salary?
+Why is it necessary to negotiate salary?

-What if I am content with the offered package with no negotiation?
+What if I am content with the offer without negotiation?